Rabadash8820/ImageCruncher/README.md

 (cause I think its usually the fastest algorithm).
 If an invalid number was passed on the command line, then an error message is displayed, but execution continues with insertion sort.

-The runFilter() function passes the command line variables to the PgmFilter class, which expected type-specific arguments, hence the need for all this validation.
+The runFilter() function passes the command line variables to the ImageFilter class, which expected type-specific arguments, hence the need for all this validation.
 The CPU clock time is recorded at the start and finish of filtering, and used to calculate how long the operation took.
 This information, along with where the filtered image was saved, is all displayed on the console.

-## PgmFilter.h
+## ImageFilter.h
-Like all class header files, PgmFilter.h just describes the interface for this class.
+Like all class header files, ImageFilter.h just describes the interface for this class.
 Its only public method is an overloaded function called watercolor(), which can accept the file path to a PGM image either as a string or a char array (the string overload just converts the string to a char array and calls that overload).
 All the other functions are private, transparent to the calling code.

-## PgmFilter.cpp
+## ImageFilter.cpp
-Like all class implementation files, PgmFilter.cpp defines the functions declared in PgmFilter.h.
+Like all class implementation files, ImageFilter.cpp defines the functions declared in ImageFilter.h.

 The overloaded function called watercolor() is the only public function, which can accept the file path to a PGM image either as a string or a char array (the string overload just converts the string to a char array and calls that overload).